PatrickAlphaC/openweathermap_cl_ea/README.md

   - Click Create Function
 - Under Function code, select "Upload a .zip file" from the Code entry type drop-down
 - Click Upload and select the `external-adapter.zip` file
+- Handler:
-- Handler should remain index.handler
+    - index.handler for REST API Gateways
+    - index.handlerv2 for HTTP API Gateways
 - Add the environment variable (repeat for all environment variables):
   - Key: API_KEY
   - Value: Your_API_key
 - Save

+#### To Set Up an API Gateway (HTTP API)

+If using a HTTP API Gateway, Lambda's built-in Test will fail, but you will be able to externally call the function successfully.

+- Click Add Trigger
+- Select API Gateway in Trigger configuration
+- Under API, click Create an API
+- Choose HTTP API
+- Select the security for the API
+- Click Add

-#### To Set Up an API Gateway
+#### To Set Up an API Gateway (REST API)

-An API Gateway is necessary for the function to be called by external services.
-You will need to disable the Lambda proxy integration for this to work as expected.
+If using a REST API Gateway, you will need to disable the Lambda proxy integration for Lambda-based adapter to function.

 - Click Add Trigger
 - Select API Gateway in Trigger configuration